daniellmb/console.style/README.md

 ## The Problem

-Styling text in a browser console is fun, but, unfortunately, has a pretty unfriendly API especially if you want to do more than just set a single CSS rule.
+Styling text in a browser console is fun, but, unfortunately, has a pretty unfriendly token system, especially if you want to do more than just set a single CSS rule.

-For example lets say you want to style some text green, using the default API it looks something like this:
+For example, lets say you want to style some text green, typically it would look something like this:

 ```JavaScript
 console.log('%cThis text will be green', 'color:green');